WARNING: Some of this

 and the world was created from its body.
 But whether these compositions actually

-fit with Indo-European Religion or not, these songs and stories
+fit with Indo-European Religion or not, all of these songs and stories

 Halloween and Samhain and most of them are very beautiful.
 I have put the lyrics

-for most of them on the Halloween Song Lyrics page so that you can easily print
+for some of them on the Halloween Song Lyrics page so that people can easily print

 relics, and not incidentally the date in northern countries for one of the feast

 days of St. James, a Pagan Saint always associated with *Yama.
 In any case this story can probably